Tunis-R-User-Group/Meetup-Materials/README.md

 You might keep an eye out for [our Meetup group](https://www.meetup.com/tunis-r-user-group/).

-If you have missed ou previous meetups, We are happy to share all the recording videos on our YouTube channel.
+If you have missed our previous meetups, We are happy to share all the recording videos on our YouTube channel.
 Please have a look [here](https://www.youtube.com/watch?v=GlTRN2jbEa4)

 Please find below a list of the previous meetups organized by Tunis R User Group.
 You are welcome to join [our Meetup group](https://www.meetup.com/pyladies-tunis/) to be notified about our next activities!